 Larvae feed in old wood of deciduous trees, especially willow.

-Aromia moschata (above) adults measure 13 - 35 mm long, and they get their name because they smell of roses.
+Aromia moschata (above and below) adults measure 13 - 35 mm long, and they get their name because they smell of roses.
 The adults are a beautiful metallic blue/green, and are found from May - September.
 As is common with most Cerambycidae the male has longer antennae than the female.
 The larvae are found in willows, and can take over 3 years to reach maturity.

 Above is and adult Stenocorus meridianus (also known as Stenochorus meridianus), also in the Cerambycidae family.

 The adult is black, or brown and black, with red or black legs and antennae.
 In the U. K. the adults can be seen in May and June, usually at woodland edges, often on flowers as they eat the pollen, but they tend to be restricted to southern England.
 They are 15 - 25 mm long, with the females being much larger than the males, much broader in the body, and darker in colour.